Azure/azure-sdk-for-java/sdk/servicebus/azure-messaging-servicebus/README.md

 #### Create Service Bus clients using a connection string

-The easiest means for doing so is to use a connection string, which automatically created when creating a Service Bus namespace.
+The easiest means for authenticating is to use a connection string, which automatically created when creating a Service Bus namespace.
 If you aren't familiar with shared access policies in Azure, you may wish to follow the step-by-step guide to [get a Service Bus connection string][service_bus_connection_string].